-The CSA are of the view that DEA clients should not provide their DEA to their clients or any other person or company.
-Subsection 4.7(2) requires that if a DEA client is using DEA and trading for the account of another person or company, the orders of the other person or company must be transmitted through the systems of the DEA client before being entered on a marketplace.
-We consider the systems of the DEA client to include the DEA client's own proprietary systems or systems that are provided to the DEA client by a third party.
-The orders of the other person or company must be transmitted through the DEA client's systems regardless of whether a DEA client sends orders directly or indirectly through a participant dealer.
+The CSA are of the view that DEA clients should not provide their DEA to their clients.
+Subsection 4.7(3) requires that if a DEA client is using DEA and trading for the account of a client, the client's orders must flow through the systems of the DEA client before being entered on a marketplace.
+This should be done regardless if the orders are sent directly or indirectly through a participant dealer.

 This is meant to allow for those arrangements that the CSA are comfortable with, such as a DEA client acting as a "hub" and aggregating the orders of its affiliates before sending the orders to the participant dealer.
-Requiring orders to be transmitted through the systems of the DEA client allows the DEA client to impose any controls it deems necessary or is required to impose under any requirements to manage its risks.
-Although the participant dealer is required to have controls to manage its risks that arise from providing DEA to clients, including automated pre-trade controls, it is the DEA client that has knowledge of the person or company it is trading for.
-As a result, the DEA client is likely in a better position to determine the appropriate controls and parameters of those controls that are specific to each person or company it is trading for.
+Requiring orders to flow through the systems of the DEA client allows the DEA client to impose any controls it deems necessary or is required to impose under any requirements to manage its risks.
+Although the participant dealer is also required to have controls to manage its risks that arise from providing DEA to clients, including automatic pre-trade filters, it is the DEA client that has knowledge of the ultimate client.
+As a result, the DEA client is likely in a better position to determine the appropriate controls and parameters of those controls that are specific to each particular client.
 The participant dealer is responsible for ensuring that the DEA client has adequate controls in place to monitor the orders entering the DEA client's systems.